shelleyhoover/UPP4652021/Lessons/Lesson3.md

    - Web App must include:
      - Include at least two off-panel widgets interacting with map (Off-panel = widgets that did not come pre-loaded with the theme or template.)

-Projects will be scored on the inclusion of the above criteria, plus:
+The applications will be scored on the inclusion of the above criteria, plus:
 - Screen-shots of important features & final map.
 - Well-organized data
 - Clear, useful pop-ups